ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms between 1pm and 5pm.
-Partly sunny, with a high near 84.
-East wind around 6 mph.
+Mostly cloudy, with a high near 83.
+Northeast wind 2 to
+         6 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">